-- 1. Written consent from TCPL must be obtained before any of the following: - a.
-Constructing or installing a facility across, on, along or under a TCPL pipeline right-of-way (easement).
-A facility may include, but is not limited to: driveways, roads, access ramps, trails, pathways, utilities, berms, fences/fence posts; - b.
-Conducting ground disturbance (excavation or digging) on TCPL's right-of-way or within 30 metres of the centreline of TCPL's pipeline (the "Prescribed Area); - c.
-Driving a vehicle, mobile equipment or machinery across a TCPL right-of-way outside the travelled portion of a highway or public road; - d.
-Using any explosives within 300 metres of TCPL's right-of-way; and - e.
-Use of TCPL's Prescribed Area for storage purposes.
+- 1. Written consent from TCPL must be obtained in Canada before any of the following: - Constructing or installing a facility across, on, along or under a TCPL pipeline right-of-way; - Conducting ground disturbance (excavation or digging) on or within the prescribed area (30 metres from the centerline of a pipeline); - Driving a vehicle, mobile equipment or machinery across a TCPL pipeline right-of-way outside the travelled portion of a highway or public road; - Using any explosives within 300 metres TCPL's right-of-way; and - Use of the prescribed area for storage purposes.